loza01/Pro1/README.md

 ## ToDo

 ### 1. 🔁 Logo Update
-- Cgange the Logo with a new image to reflect current branding.
+- Change the Logo with a new image to reflect current branding.

 ### 2. Background Image Update
-- Add 3 new, visually appealing background images for each 3 section of header Home Page.
+- Add 3 new, visually appealing background images for each 3 sections of header Home Page.

 ### 3. Header Images & Button Links
 Each of the three header images includes a call-to-action button with proper redirection, make sure they redirect to the right page